sdf-jkl/NYC-fire-data-exploration/README.md

 ## Questions that I want to answer by exploring this dataset

 1. Compare average response time in boroughs.
-(I want to know how long it will take for FDNY to save me.)
-2. See what is the most common type of incident in different boroughs.
-(Do people have different incidents more often in different boroughs?)
+(I wanted to do it with all zipcodes compared to mine, but I forgot to include zipcode as a variable while uploading the data.)
-3. Compare average amount of engines assigned to different incident type.
-(What incident type has biggest amount of engines assigned on average.)
+2. Compare amount of engines assigned to different incident type.
+(What incident type has biggest amount of engines assigned?)
-4. See which incidents in each borough make up total amount of incidents.
+3. See which incidents in each borough make up total amount of incidents.
 (I really want to use heatmap for something.)
+4. Compare average amount of engines per day in boroughs.
+(I can't come up with interesting questions)